gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    these would all have required explicit handling.

-   To prevent replay of DATA or I-DATA chunks resulting in impact on the received protected user message, the SCTP-AUTH key MUST be retired before it has been used with more than 2^32 TSNs.
+   To prevent replay of DATA or I-DATA chunks resulting in impact on the received protected user message, the SCTP AUTH key MUST be retired before it has been used with more than 2^32 TSNs.
-   Implementations MUST therefore setup a new parallel DTLS connection to rekey well before 2^32 TSNs have been used with a SCTP-AUTH key.
+   Implementations MUST therefore setup a new parallel DTLS connection to rekey well before 2^32 TSNs have been used with a SCTP AUTH key.

-   DTLS/SCTP does not provide replay protection for authenticated control chunks such as ERROR, RE-CONFIG {{RFC8449}}, or SACK.
+   DTLS/SCTP does not provide replay protection for authenticated control chunks such as ERROR, RE-CONFIG {{RFC6525}}, or SACK.
 An on-path attacker can replay control chunks as long as the receiving endpoint still has the endpoint pair shared secret.
 Such replay could disrupt the SCTP association and could therefore be a denial-of-service attack.